-With over 12 years of experience as an award-winning Cinematographer, Austin thrives on the creativity and collaboration of a film set.
+As an award-winning cinematographer, Austin thrives on the creativity and collaboration of a film set.

-Recent work as Cinematographer include: Hulu's "Spoilers With Kevin Smith", Epix' "Milius" Documentary, ABC's Television Specials: "Marvel: 75 Years, From Pulp To Pop" and "Marvel's Captain America: 75 Heroic Years".
+Notable work as cinematographer includes Hulu's "Spoilers With Kevin Smith", Epix' "Milius" Documentary, ABC's Television Specials: "Marvel: 75 Years, From Pulp To Pop" and "Marvel's Captain America: 75 Heroic Years".

-Born in Mesa, Arizona, Austin grew up with an undying passion for the art of film-making and visual storytelling, and has achieved his experience through hands on work in as many departments behind the camera as possible.
+Born in Mesa, Arizona, Austin grew up with a relentless passion for the art of film-making and visual storytelling and has achieved his experience through determination and working in as many departments behind the camera as possible.

-His process of experimentation coupled with observation on diverse sets eventually led him to a clear realization that cinematography would be his career of choice, fueling his creativity and passion more than any other form of expression.
+His process of experimentation coupled with years of experience on diverse sets eventually led him to a clear realization that cinematography would be his career of choice, fueling his creativity and passion more than any other form of artistic expression.

 In 2004, he was awarded Best Cinematography for "Somerton Storm", a short film in competition with thirty other films at the A3F (Almost Famous Film Festival).